Bulletproof backpacks are on shelves ahead of Lubbock school year

-LUUBOCK, Texas — Bulletproof backpacks might be on the school supply list for some and Lone Star Shooting Sports in Lubbock sells them.
+LUBBOCK, Texas — Bulletproof backpacks might be on the school supply list for some, and Lone Star Shooting Sports in Lubbock sells them.

 Lone Star Shooting Sports told Everythinglubbock.com that, unfortunately, they sell these types of backpacks because it has been in demand the last few years.